 The goal of this article is to analyze various categories of questions being asked in Facebook data science interviews.
 Furthermore, this article will analyze the most prominent technical concepts that appear in these questions, in order to aid the reader (through examples) in understanding the background and approach for a lot of the questions from our database.

-Earlier in our blog, we have published an article with the analysis of more than 900 data science interview questions collected from 80 different companies over the past 4 years.
+Earlier in our blog, we have published an article with the analysis of more than 900 questions collected from 80 different companies over the past 4 years.
 In that analysis, Facebook has been the most dominant company in terms of questions asked, as well as one of the leading organizations that puts high emphasis on coding questions.

 We have managed to gather a total of 193 real-life Facebook data scientist interview questions over the past 4 years, from sources such as Glassdoor, Reddit, Blind App and Indeed.
 Below is the breakdown of questions, as categorized by our team: